BaranziniLab/SPOKEsig-Workshop/README.md

 ```

-**For Linux/MacOS users**

-If you see something like **Python 3.x.x** on your screen, then you are good to go.
-Otherwise, please download Python3 from [here](https://www.python.org/downloads/release/python-368/).
+If you see **Python 3.x.x** you should be good to go.

-**For Windows users**

-If you see something like **Python 3.6.x** on your screen, then you are good to go.
-Otherwise, please download Python3.6 from [here](https://www.python.org/downloads/release/python-368/).
-When you open this link, use "Windows x86-64 executable installer" to install Python 3.6.8 into your local machine.
+***Note: We have tested and verified that all codes in this repo will work on Python 3.6.x, Python 3.7.x and Python 3.8.x***

+If Python3 is not installed in your machine, please install one of the above mentioned versions of Python3 before proceeding further.

 &nbsp;